mui/material-ui/docs/src/pages/system/the-sx-prop/the-sx-prop.md

 }
 ```

-Basically, if the value is betwee [0, 1] it is converted to percent, otherwise it is directly set on the CSS property.
+Basically, if the value is between [0, 1] it is converted to percent, otherwise it is directly set on the CSS property.

 ```jsx
 <Box sx={{ width: 0.5 }} /> // eqivalent as width: '50%'